cocomr/cocodoc/index.md

 ### Launcher ###
-Once you have created your componets and you have compiled them in shared libraries you have to specify to CoCo how this components have to be run.
+Once you have created your componets and you have compiled them in shared libraries you have to specify to CoCo how these components have to be run.
+The run-time choices to be made include: setting the values of the attributes, associating to task eventual peers, setting connections and allocating tasks over threads.

 To do so you have to create an xml file with the following specifications: